JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Edit app registration - OAuth consent screen

-Enter a name in the "App Name" text-entry box and enter your own email in the "User Support Email" text-entry box.
+Enter a name in the "App Name" text-entry box and enter your email in the "User Support Email" text-entry box.

 Scroll down to the "Developer contact information" section.
 Enter your email again into the "Email Address" text-entry box with the subtext: "*These email addresses are for Google to notify you about any changes to your project.*"